krattai/Op_In/README.md

 If you have a fork of the project and would like to get updates, and are only familiar with the web interface, follow the instruction on the following page and your fork will merge updates from the master: http://www.hpique.com/2013/09/updating-a-fork-directly-from-github/

+# Disclaimer
+Nothing in life is guaranteed.
+The information contained in this project is ultimately, just information to be read, considered, and thought about.
+At best, it may provide valuable resource material, at worst, it could have seriously negative consequences.
+Yes, even potentially death.

+The owner of this project, nor any of those participating with and contributing to this project, shall be held liable for any negative consequences to pursuing the information or ideas contained in this project.
+You are entirely responsible for what you do and the results of those actions.